The Vegetable: History

 However, according to some critics, the play lacked focus.
 Its premiere, in a single preview (Nov.
 19, 1923) at Nixon's Apollo Theatre in Atlantic City, New Jersey, was widely regarded as a disaster.
 Zelda Fitzgerald later wrote in a letter that the audience were “so obviously bored” and some walked out during the second act.
-Fitzgerald himself wrote that "I wanted to stop the show and say it was all a mistake but the actors struggled heroically on."
-During the second intermission, Fitzgerald and Ring Lardner asked the lead actor, Ernest Truex, "Are you going to stay and do the last act?"
+Fitzgerald wrote that "I wanted to stop the show and say it was all a mistake but the actors struggled heroically on."
+During the second intermission, Fitzgerald and Ring Lardner asked the lead actor Ernest Truex, "Are you going to stay and do the last act?"
 The actor replied that he was, at which the pair of writers retorted that they were heading to a bar down the street.

-While Fitzgerald claimed to be proud of the work, and had hoped it would succeed, the critical and public reaction to the first and only performance left the author in a deep depression, followed by a drinking binge.
+While Fitzgerald claimed to be proud of the work and had hoped it would succeed, the critical and public reaction to the first and only performance left the author in a deep depression, followed by a drinking binge.

-It was, however, revived years later and produced by Lenox Hill Players, Inc., at the Cherry Lane Theatre, New York, April 10, 1929.
-It ran for only thirteen performances.
+It was, however, revived years later and produced by Lenox Hill Players, Inc. at the Cherry Lane Theatre in New York City on April 10, 1929.
+It ran for 13 performances.

-As a work first published in 1923, The Vegetable entered the public domain in the United States on January 1, 2019 and is now freely available online.
+As a work first published in 1923, The Vegetable entered the public domain in the United States on January 1, 2019.